jddixon/xlReg_go/ghpDoc/xlReg_protocol.md

 }
 </code></pre>

-This particular registry is on stockton.dixons.org, a machine in Amazon's AWS/EC2 cloud.
-It listens on `55555`, the port conventionally used by the xlReg server.
+This particular registry was on stockton.dixons.org, a machine in Amazon's AWS/EC2 cloud.
+It listened on `55555`, the port conventionally used by the xlReg server.  *(**Note** that the test registry is now at xlreg.xlattice.org:55555.)*

 The `Go` version of the xlReg client provides functions to read and write serialized RegCred files (`xlattice_go.reg.ParseRegCred()` and